Welcome to our fabric glossary.

 A knit or woven fabric with small curls or loops that create a nubby surface.
 The yarn is spun with one or more threads, with one thread having a tight tension and the other with less tension creating the loops.
 This fabric is often used in sweaters, vests and coats.

-A plain weave tightly woven fabric that was traditionally make from wool but can be from 100% cotton or a cotton blend.
-Common uses are quilting and shirt-making and can have a stiff hand.
+A plain weave tightly woven fabric that was traditionally made from wool but can be from 100% cotton or a cotton blend.
+Common uses are quilting and shirt-making.

 A fabric with a brushed raised surface, tends to make the fabric feel softer.
 View our brushed cottons here.